langrenn-sprint/race-service/README.md

 The race service let you administrate the main domain objects race and race plan, startlist and results.

-Based on the type of event (competition format), list of race classes and a list of contestants, this service will support:
+Based on the type of event (competition-format), list of race classes and a list of contestants, this service will support:

 - generating a race plan, and
 - generating races pr race classes with contestants and start times for each individual race,